 I find inspiration in people who travel, create and live an unconventional lifestyle.
 That’s why I decided to start interviewing creative individuals on my blog to understand how they think, what habits and routines they developed to get where they are.
 My first guest is a fellow world traveler and author Gregory Diehl.

 From a young age, Gregory Diehl understood the importance of universal ideals.
 Though he was raised in California, he soon embarked on a journey of the global quest for learning, self-discovery, entrepreneurship, and inquiry.
-Since then, Gregory has lived and worked in 45 countries and continues to use his experiences to help others along the path of self-fulfillment through exploration.
+Since then, Gregory has lived and worked in 45 countries and continues to use his experiences to help others along the path of self-fulfilment through exploration.

 Gregory’s first book, Brand Identity Breakthrough, is an Amazon bestseller.
 He helps entrepreneurs prepare complex value messages across many mediums, and offers unconventional lifestyle coaching and brand identity consultancy for impassioned individuals.